mParticle/docs/src/pages/developers/smartype/index.md

 ### Smartype `init`

 Smartype `init`  will ask you a series of questions and then create a Smartype configuration file.

+**When choosing a folder for Smartype files to be written to, as part of the `generate` step, be sure to create a new folder specific to Smartype so the new files don't pollute existing folders.**

 ```bash
 # With mvnx: